macguirerintoul/v4.macguire.me/content/projects/roar.md

 order: 2
 imagePath: ROAR/images/featured
 featured: true
-tags: ['Product Design','Web Development']
+tags: ['Design','Development']
 roles: ['Interaction Design','Interface Design', 'Project Management', 'Full-Stack Web Development']
 tools: ['Sketch', 'React', 'Laravel']
 summary: "<a href='http://vch.ca' target='_blank'>Vancouver Coastal Health</a> trains around 1000 new staff per year, but was processing all new hires with manual document editing and data entry.
 To modernize the workflow, I worked alongside the Clinical Education and Recruitment Services teams to design and develop a web app to automate each employee’s schedule and manage education sessions.
 The new process saves over 750 hours of labour each year."
-contribution: "As the sole member of my team working on the project, I was responsible for user experience design, interface design, project management, and full-stack development.
-I regularly met with users and stakeholders to ensure the project was usable and fulfilled requirements, and balanced business needs and user experience."
 ---

 import Showcase from '~/components/Showcase'

+## Contribution
+As the sole member of my team working on the project, I was responsible for user experience design, interface design, project management, and full-stack development.
+I regularly met with users and stakeholders to ensure the project was usable and fulfilled requirements, and balanced business needs and user experience.

 ## Problem
 Vancouver Coastal Health is responsible for the training of over 15 thousand healthcare staff and volunteers.
 The process of registering a newly-hired employees into their mandatory training sessions involved numerous emails, PDF forms, manual data entry into multiple spreadsheets, and hand-editing a Word template to create each employee’s training schedule.